My patient has cold/flu-like symptoms – can they still perform a breath test?

 I’m trying to identify a cleaning product that is effective against Coronavirus and also safe for our devices.
 I know that we aren’t supposed to use alcohol products for example.

-As standard practice, Bedfont® recommends that the monitors are wiped down with non-alcoholic antibacterial/viral wipes, provided with the monitor, after each breath test.
+As standard practice, Bedfont® recommends that the monitors are wiped down with non-alcoholic antibacterial/viral wipes after each breath test.
 For a full list of recommended cleaning wipes and solutions, please visit: Cleaning Bedfont Monitors.

 I know we cannot use alcohol to clean the products, but can I still use a hand sanitiser containing alcohol before using the monitor?

 During the current COVID-19 risk, we understand that using only non-alcohol sanitising products may not be feasible at this time.
 It is for this reason that we have tested the potential impact alcohol hand sanitising gels might have on device results.
 From the data obtained, it appears that commonly used hand sanitisers contain up to 73.5% alcohol, therefore we have carried out strenuous testing with a number of hand gels up to this alcohol percentage, using the NObreath® monitors after the hand sanitiser has completely dried.

 After using and allowing hand sanitiser to dry, it was shown to have little effects on the results given by the NObreath®.
 Therefore, we can conclude that hand sanitising products with an alcohol content lower than 73.5% can be used when handling the NObreath® monitors, once hands have dried.

 Alcohol sanitisers containing more than 73.5% alcohol should be avoided due to the lack of testing with regard to the impact it could have on readings.

 A device accuracy test should be performed periodically to ensure the monitor is working as intended.
 This can be done with a canister of gas, which can be purchased from Bedfont®.